 My research lies at the intersection of Artificial Intelligence (AI) and Human-Robot Interaction (HRI).
 I am broadly interested in developing computational methods for transferring information and knowledge between humans and robots, to help one day achieve a mutual and beneficial human-robot relationship.
 This transfer can occur in the context of explainable robot behavior (robot-to-human transfer of information), assistive settings (robot helping human or human helping robot to get to a goal), or through teaching interactions (transfer of knowledge with learning or teaching robots).

-I am also a trained contemporary dancer, with a recent interest in movement improvisation.
+I am also a trained contemporary dancer, with a special interest in movement improvisation.
 (Check out the Art section for more information.)
-I hope one day to somehow merge my two passions for Science and Art.
+I hope one day to somehow merge my two passions for robotics and dance.